Twisted Endings and Plot Tips: When You Hear Hoofbeats, Don’t Expect a Zebra

-And so close now the farmer felt the hard-packed earth trembling beneath the stone foundation that held the house high enough off the ground to allow Roofus, the family’s three-legged dog, to sleep out of the weather.
+So close now the farmer felt the dry earth trembling beneath the stone foundation that held the house high enough off the ground to allow Roofus, the family’s three-legged dog, to sleep out of the weather.

 But this article is about plot tip and twisted endings, so what the heck do zebras have to do with writing?
 Well, I’ve traveled this far outside the box, so before we answer that question let’s first go even further “out there” and examine what zebras have to do with medicine, especially medicine in the U.S. (You’ll see, it’ll come together in a moment).

-Therefore, the general rule of thumb is to assess patients for the more obvious (cardiac, in this case) before moving on to other issues.
+Therefore, the general rule of thumb is to begin with the more obvious (cardiac, in this case) before moving on to other issues.
 In other words, if you hear hoofbeats don’t expect a zebra.
-Instead, expect the obvious.
-Then, when all else fails, the trouble could be the unexpected … a zebra on the lam.
+In other words, we expect the obvious.
+Then, after ruling out the common cause, well, he trouble could be the unexpected.

-In writing fiction, especially a tale with a twisted ending, writers often achieve successful scenes by concocting scenarios that seem typical on the surface (the approaching hoofbeats bring to mind galloping horses).
+When writing fiction, especially a tale with a twisted ending, writers often achieve successful scenes by concocting scenarios that seem typical on the surface (the approaching hoofbeats to conjure-up a mental image of galloping horses).
 However, when the dust settles, the hero and readers are faced with a surprise, or twist.
 In the case above, the unexpected twist was the sudden appearance of three zebras.

-What we’re talking about is another gadget for the writers’ tool kit—base-rate neglect: a disregard of fundamental distribution levels.
+What we’re talking about is simply another gadget for the writers’ tool kit—base-rate neglect.
 For example, when a detailed description of something entices us to overlook the statistical reality of a given situation.
 In our case, the chances of the approaching hoofbeats coming from a group of zebras is practically nonexistent.
-So …